fabacab/tumblr-crosspostr/readme.txt

 * WordPress's `Chat` post format becomes Tumblr's `Chat` post type
 * WordPress's `Gallery` post format becomes Tumblr's `Photoset` post type (sadly this is not yet implemented, but maybe one day soon!!)

-Other options enable tweaking additional metadata from your WordPress entry (notably tags) to Tumblr, and more.
+Other options enable tweaking additional metadata from your WordPress entry (notably tags and "Content source" attributions) to Tumblr, and more.

 Tumblr Crosspostr transforms your WordPress website into a back-end for Tumblr.
 Create your posts using WordPress, but publish to Tumblr.
 This means you'll always have a portable copy of your entire Tumblr blog.